Take a look at our short film that brings together highlights from the day's speeches and performances.

 Schools and cultural organizations from across the South East are standing strong against this rising tide through exploring new approaches and new partnerships to become powerful voices for culture.

-Join us at our 5th Annual Conference to probe the current political and social environment.
-What are the implications for arts and culture for children and young people and how can we chart a course that assures consistent and high quality cultural learning for all.
+Our 5th Annual Conference explored these key issues and asked: what are the implications for arts and culture for children and young people and how can we chart a course that assures consistent and high quality cultural learning for all?

 - How do we take account of how young people see the world and their concerns about the future?

 - What is the unique contribution that cultural learning can make?

 - How can arts and cultural education ride this rising tide and thrive?

 Rising Tide was held on Thursday 29 June at The Historic Dockyard, Chatham.